PRESS RELEASE:

 share of an initial 18-month phase of the long term project alongside the

 Department of Conservation (DOC).
+The

 project aims to develop partnerships with DOC, iwi, the Taranaki community, local councils and the

-.
+region’s private sector.
 It will begin with pest control and the

 ecological restoration of over 34,000 hectares of Egmont National Park and the